knobs-dials/pg_sizes/README.md

 # Caveats

+It looks like pg_class isn't always updated on vacuums, so this may be significantly off (after bulk inserts?).

 Proof of concept version, contains various hardcoded assumptions.
 I still need to reread the docs on the various size functions to ensure it means precisely what I think it means.